 Perx integrates several motivators into users’ daily schedule including education, games, coaching and rewards.
 Each time a user completes all their tasks, they have the chance to win real rewards (up to $25 gift cards).

 The set-up process is very simple and can be completed in a couple of minutes.

 Who is this program for?

-The program is designed to provide additional support to young people (aged 15-19) at the Sydney Children’s Hospital Network who are managing diabetes (type1), inflammatory bowel disease, or a liver or kidney transplant.
+The program is designed to provide additional support to young people (aged 15-19) at the Sydney Children’s Hospital Network who have a chronic condition that they have lived with for more than 2 years, and their condition requires ongoing medical attention and regular active self-management.
 Participants need to have been managing their conditions for at least 2 years to be eligible to participate.